zeroarst/dependency-updates-commenter/README.md

 This plugin helps to solve the problem.

 There are already some libraries there to address this problem, but some require you to migrate your code to use them.
-It is a hassle to revert those changes if you later decide to stop using them.
+It is also a hassle to revert those changes if you later decide to stop using them.
 Some require you to run command to see updates.
 For me, it is not intuitive.
-I want to see updates along with dependencies, I don't want to make change to my declaration.
+I want to see updates along with dependencies, I don't want to make any changes to my declaration.
 What is why I made this plugin.

 This is the quick example:\